SEC is accused of mishandling a whistleblower tip about financial crisis-era misconduct

 Slow-walking Doe’s tip

-A different division of the SEC opened its investigation into Deutsche Bank after the tip from Simpson, officials have said.
+A team of lawyers at the SEC had opened an investigation into Deutsche Bank after receiving an earlier tip from Simpson, but the CFIU wasn’t involved with the case, officials have said.
 Doe’s info had the potential to push the investigation forward, as a subsequent tip by a third whistleblower, Ben-Artzi, did.
-But instead of taking the Deutsche Bank exec seriously, Muoio and the CFIU appear to have slow-walked their response to his disclosures and failed to send it to the other enforcement division, the suit alleges.
+But instead of taking the Deutsche Bank exec seriously, Muoio and the CFIU appear to have slow-walked their response to his initial disclosures and failed to send them to the lawyers overseeing the Deutsche Bank investigation, the suit alleges.

 After the meeting in 2010, Doe followed up with a detailed three-page email outlining again what was problematic about Deutsche Bank’s handling of its subprime mortgage products.
 In his email, Doe pointed out how Deutsche Bank’s 2008 annual report made “no mention” of the risk.
-He ended his email by encouraging Muoio and another CFIU lawyers to contact him with any questions.
+He ended his email by encouraging Muoio and another CFIU lawyer to contact him with any questions.

 It wasn’t until a year later, after Doe followed up with another email, that Muoio forwarded Doe’s latest submission onto the Deutsche Bank investigators, the suit says.
 By then, the information was no longer useful, the agency says.